rarimo/collabland-rarimo-poh-action/README.md

   - POST `/verify/interactions`: To handle the Discord interactions corresponding to the `/verify` command
 - The slash commands provide example codes for the following Discord interactions:
-  - `/setup`: Allows you to setup Rarimo Proof of Humanity Verify Action for your Discord server.
   - `/verify`: Verify your humanity with Rarimo Proof of Humanity use case and get the verified role in your Discord server.